jacktripperz/frostflakes/README.md

 1. A clean and secure computer/nuc/raspberry pi that can run 24/7.
 2. Minor programming knowledge

-## The Baked Beans
+## FrostFlakes

-The [Baked beans](https://bakedbeans.io?ref=0x361472B5784e83fBF779b015f75ea0722741f304) is a high risk, high reward contract that operates similar to a high yield certificate of deposit.
+[FrostFlakes](https://www.frostflakes.org?ref=0x361472b5784e83fbf779b015f75ea0722741f304) is a high risk, high reward contract that operates similar to a high yield certificate of deposit.
 You can participate by investing through these steps:
-1. Go to [Baked beans](https://bakedbeans.io?ref=0x361472B5784e83fBF779b015f75ea0722741f304) and deposit a minimum of 0.1 BNB
+1. Go to [FrostFlakes](https://www.frostflakes.org?ref=0x361472b5784e83fbf779b015f75ea0722741f304) and deposit a minimum of 0.1 BNB

-The purpose of this code is to automate a rebake/eat strategy for you.
+The purpose of this code is to automate a freeze/defrost (compound/claim) strategy for you.

 ## Setup